Facebook works it out with Apple to test news paywalls on iOS

 On iOS thanks to the new agreement with Apple, when a user runs out of free articles and would hit the paywall, Facebook tells me it will load the subscription page on the publisher’s mobile website instead of in Instant Articles.
 Publishers will get to keep 100 percent of the subscription revenue and the customer data, while Facebook charges nothing and the mobile web workaround circumvents Apple’s standard 30 percent fee on subscriptions.

 This means Facebook is getting a sweetheart “deal” to pass on to publishers because normally Apple forbids apps from including links to their subscription checkout pages to bypass the 30 percent tax.
-It’s unclear whether Facebook had to agree to pay Apple anything to bend the rules.
+Facebook tells me it’s not paying Apple anything for this.
+Instead, it says that since the mobile web subscription page auto-loads after you run out of free in-app Instant Articles, you technically never click a link out to the subscription page in the way Apple forbids.

 “This was something that Facebook wouldn’t even consider for a long time so it’s an important step,” Brown said.
 “We’ve made some changes.
 We’ve lowered the meter to five articles before you hit the paywall.
 I’m super excited about the potential here.”